cpe305Spring17/spring2017-project-ethanharlig/README.md

         - [ ] Store whole location in “stores” db
 - API itself
    - [ ] Return response codes for each Lambda function
+   - [ ] Change tables such that store name is a sort key
-   - [ ] Add DBAccess package for data access layer
+   - [x] Add DBAccess package for data access layer
    - [ ] Add history to beer prices and maybe show graphs over time to see when certain beers are cheapest and how their price fluctuates

 &nbsp;